All Episodes

 Why, what's happening in London today would not be happening if we had not gone into Iraq.

-Up next, uh ABC News chief investigative correspondent Brian Ross.
+Up next, ABC News chief investigative correspondent Brian Ross.

-All of this comes just three weeks after what was described as an Al-Qaeda terrorist graduation ceremony with suicide bomb teams dispatch to the United States and Europe.
+All of this comes just three weeks after what was described as an al-Qaeda terrorist graduation ceremony with suicide bomb teams dispatched to the United States and Europe.

-Based on the early sketchy details in Scotland Yard, this car bomb was potentially lethal, but relatively crude.
+Based on the early sketchy details from Scotland Yard, this car bomb was potentially lethal, but relatively crude.

 The great concern now is that if it is al-Qaeda, something which is still not known, but if it is, there would likely be other vehicle bombs in the works.